SheepyCami/Census-application-Backend-Only/README.md

 http://localhost:3000/
 ```

--Press the login button and enter the correct admin credentials mentioned earlier.
+- Press the login button and enter the correct admin credentials mentioned earlier.
--The proceed to application button should not direct you to the application as only the authenticated admin is able to enter.
+- The proceed to application button should not direct you to the application as only the authenticated admin is able to enter.
--You should receive a Successful login message, and be directed to the Participants Management Table.
+- You should receive a Successful login message, and be directed to the Participants Management Table.
--Only the authenticated admin can successfully login, as there are no signup page for this application.
+- Only the authenticated admin can successfully login, as there are no signup page for this application.
--fill in the form, and press the Add Participant button at the bottom of the page to add a Participant to the cloud database.
+- fill in the form, and press the Add Participant button at the bottom of the page to add a Participant to the cloud database.
--Once an entry has been made, you can press edit, delete, work details and home details to play around with the details.
+- Once an entry has been made, you can press edit, delete, work details and home details to play around with the details.
--You will not be able to change the email of a Participant as the email is used for the other functions to work properly, in case you typed it wrong, it's better to delete the Participant and make a new entry.
+- You will not be able to change the email of a Participant as the email is used for the other functions to work properly, in case you typed it wrong, it's better to delete the Participant and make a new entry.

 - ***